TendoGit/npm-demo/README.md

 # npm-demo
-Experiment with GIT and NODE
+Experimenting with GIT and NODE